+- GPS & IMU to determine vehicle state.

+- LIDAR system to detect physical obstacles.

-- Camera system to recognize color and pattern. - Sonar system to locate the pinger.
+- Camera system to recognize color & pattern.

+- Sonar system to locate the pinger.

 Models for sensors in each of these four categories have been developed for use in AAVS.
 These models have been validated against real world experiments to show they can generate representative data.
-In the current version of the simulator, simulated data for GPS, IMU, and LIDAR can be realistically generated while camera and sonar models remain at a lower level of fidelity.
-Figure 2 illustrates simulated LIDAR data that has been projected onto the world frame using simulated GPS and IMU data.
+In the current version of the simulator, GPS, IMU, and LIDAR data can be realistically generated (as shown in Figure 2), while camera and sonar data remain unrealistic.
 Because of this, most of the autonomy algorithms developed rely primarily on GPS, IMU and LIDAR data, and only use the cameras and sonar systems when specifically needed.
 However, this has proven to be sufficient in real world tests.
 A suitable dynamic model has been implemented to estimate the vehicle's response to command inputs as well as an Extended Kalman Filter and will be described in further detail in the following section.